- Most slipups occur during the first week of trying to quit smoking.

 - feeling overconfident

-- coming into contact with stressful situations on a frequent basis
+- encountering stressful situations on a frequent basis

 - becoming a victim, with feelings of anger and self-pity